For trade to flow effectively, the connections between ships, ports and people must also be secure.

 The cornerstone of IMO regulations to address maritime security is the International Convention for the Safety of Life at Sea (SOLAS) chapter XI-2 Special Measures to enhance maritime security, which makes mandatory

 in a mandatory section (Part A), together with a series of guidelines about how to meet these requirements

 Piracy and armed robbery against ships

-In the late 1990s and the early 2000s the focus was on the South China Sea and the Straits of Malacca and Singapore.
-More recently, since 2005, IMO has addressed piracy off the coast of Somalia, in the Gulf of Aden and the
+In the late 1990s and the early 2000s the focus was on the South China Sea and the Straits of Malacca and Singapore; and since 2005, IMO has addressed piracy off the coast of Somalia, in the Gulf of Aden and the

 Capacity building - Djibouti Code of Conduct and Jeddah Amendment

 Capacity building - Djibouti Code of Conduct and Jeddah Amendment In 2009, the IMO-convened Djibouti meeting adopted the Code of Conduct concerning the Repression of Piracy and Armed Robbery against Ships in the Western Indian Ocean and the Gulf of Aden (The Djibouti Code of Conduct), to address the then-growing problem of piracy off the coast of Somalia.